Research Paper · 2026

 Encrypted

-A working implementation on Bitcoin Signet demonstrates the core security properties on live hardware.
-Batch issuance confirmed in block 297,032 on 2026-03-24 and a full peer-to-peer transfer — including Nostr receipt, key deletion, and on-chain sweep — confirmed in block 297,198 on 2026-03-26.
-Both transactions are verifiable on the Bitcoin Signet explorer.
-The alpha application at kagikai.app provides access to the proof-of-concept implementation.
+A working implementation on Bitcoin Mainnet demonstrates the core security properties on live hardware.
+A batch funding transaction confirmed in block 944,598 on 2026-04-11 demonstrates batch issuance of multiple denominated P2TR instruments in a single on-chain transaction.
+A complete instrument lifecycle — funding, transfer, and key-path Schnorr sweep — is recorded at address bc1qe3qtx22rvkx4pqz7s6yvkstl8fjll4007e7nza.
+Both transactions are verifiable on any Bitcoin Mainnet block explorer.
+The POC application at kagikai.app provides access to the proof-of-concept implementation.